YottaDB/YDBDoc/ProgrammersGuide/langext.rst

 For ways to adjust some process operating characteristics, see the command description :ref:`view-command`.
 For ways to get information about certain process operating characteristics, see the function description :ref:`view-function`.

 In YottaDB, support of environment specification for global names and resource names is possible.
 It is possible to excercise user code to customize interpretation of the environment specification.
-See `Chapter 5: “General Language Features of M” <./langfeat.html>`_ for details.
+See `Chapter 5: "General Language Features of M" <./langfeat.html>`_ for details.

 The following table summarizes YottaDB extensions that increase general capability.